php-cache/documentation/docs/index.md

 ## Cache pool implementations
 There are plenty of adapters in this organisaion.
 Each of them lives in a different repository.
 Splitting them up in multiple packages complies with the *Common resue principle* and makes it easier for the developer to follow the changes of a specific adapter.

 Each adapter has it own features.
-The table below list all our adapters and their features.
+The table below lists all our adapters and their features.

 | Adapter | Tagging | Hierarcy | Removes stalled* | Badges |